 Are lettuce microgreens a thing?

-I guess they are, as multiple people have reached out to Home Microgreens to ask how much lettuce seed should they use and if we could carry larger size packets of lettuce seeds.
+I guess they are, as multiple people have reached out to Home Microgreens to ask how much lettuce seed they should use and if we could carry larger packets of lettuce seeds.

-Some of the questions about lettuce seed have come as a miscommunication, too.
+Some of the questions about lettuce seeds have come as a miscommunication, too.
 More on this later in the article.

-Going on the old adage that if one person asks then, at least 10 others have the same question, we decided to grow some lettuce microgreens.
+Going on the adage that if one person asks, at least ten others have the same question, we decided to grow some lettuce microgreens.